ethan890914/RA-ProAgent/setup_resources_n8n.md

       CSV HEADER;
       ```

-5. Slack
+4. Slack
     1. Make sure
-        1. you have created a app named ProAgentBot
+        1. you have created an app named ProAgentBot
         2. you have these channels in ProAgentWorkspace
             1. general, general-test, jokes, news, weathers
-            2. ProAgentBot is already in above mentioned channels(/invite @ProAgentBot in your channels)
+            2. ProAgentBot is already in above-mentioned channels(/invite @ProAgentBot in your channels)